Wayne Bridge: Southampton

 In the 2000–01 season, Bridge was an ever-present at left-back as Saints finished their final season at The Dell in tenth place in the Premier League table.
 Bridge was rewarded by being voted the Southampton Player of the Year for the 2000–01 season.

 Bridge was "fast, determined, skilful and full of youthful promise" and "his forward runs became an exciting sight at The Dell and then at St Mary's."
 He was an ever-present yet again in the following season as Saints again finished their first season at their new stadium comfortably in mid-table.

 Bridge's temperament and consistency, together with a high level of fitness, enabled him to continue to play every match until 18 January 2003 when he limped off with an injury in a 1–0 defeat to Liverpool.
-This brought to an end a run of 113 consecutive appearances, a Premier League record for an outfield player (since surpassed by Frank Lampard, Jr.).
+This brought to an end a run of 113 consecutive appearances, a Premier League record for an outfield player (since surpassed by Frank Lampard).
 His run started on 4 March 2000, from when Bridge played 10,160 consecutive minutes of Premier League football, not missing any play through injury or suspension.

 By now, bigger clubs were trailing Bridge, and he was finally tempted away to join Chelsea for £7 million in the 2003 close season.
 His last appearance for the club came in the 2003 FA Cup Final defeat to Arsenal.
 During his five years as a Saints first-team player, he made 173 appearances, with two league goals against Wimbledon and Bolton Wanderers.

 Chelsea

-2003–04 season

 After five years with the Saints, Bridge moved to Chelsea in July 2003 for a fee of £7 million plus Graeme Le Saux, and was initially a regular starter.
 His finest moment came in the Champions League quarter-final against Arsenal in 2003–04.
 Bridge scored the winning goal in the 88th minute to send Chelsea into the semi-finals and end an 18-game winless run against Arsenal.
 The goal was later voted goal of the season.
 Bridge also scored against Beşiktaş and Portsmouth in the 2003–04 season.

-2004–05 season

 Bridge started the 2004–05 season playing regularly under new manager José Mourinho, but he picked up a serious ankle injury in an FA Cup tie against Newcastle United on 20 February 2005.
 This ended his season and also meant he missed the following weekend's League Cup Final.
 Chelsea went on to win the Premier League in his absence but Bridge had already made enough appearances (15) to receive a winners' medal.